 The classic form of transient lingual papillitis usually appears as a single inflamed red or white bump on the tongue.
 It is often found near the tip and is very painful.
 Fortunately, it only lasts for a few days and then goes away on its own.
 There have even been reports where they disappeared after a few hours on the same day.

-The lie bumps in the pictures above were caused by the patient eating an Atomic Fireball candy.
+There have been reports of lie bumps being caused by a patient eating an Atomic Fireball candy.
 These are hard candies that are highly acidic and burn upon contact.

 Eruptive lingual papillitis